UMAprotocol/UMIPs/UMIPs/umip-51.md

 Uniswap:WBTC/ETH
 - https://info.uniswap.org/pair/0xbb2b8038a1640196fbe3e38816f3e67cba72d940

-6) Do these sources allow for querying up to 74 hours of historical data?
+Do these sources allow for querying up to 74 hours of historical data?

-Yes
+- Yes

-7) How often is the provided price updated?
+How often is the provided price updated?

-The lower bound on the price update frequency is a minute.
+- The lower bound on the price update frequency is a minute.

-8) Is an API key required to query these sources?
+Is an API key required to query these sources?

-No
+- Cryptowatch has a free tier that would be suitable for voters.
+Bot operators will need to use an API key.
+-

-9) Is there a cost associated with usage?
+Is there a cost associated with usage?

-No
+- No

-10) If there is a free tier available, how many queries does it allow for?
+If there is a free tier available, how many queries does it allow for?

-The lower bound on the number of queries allowed per hour is >> 1000.
+- The lower bound on the number of queries allowed per hour is >> 1000.

-11) What would be the cost of sending 15,000 queries?
+What would be the cost of sending 15,000 queries?

-Approximately $0
+- Approximately $0

 ## Price Feed Implementation